 IBC Awards Categories

-IBC is the place where vendors and users came together to develop innovative technological solutions to meet real creative and commercial challenges.
-The IBC Awards celebrated that spirit of collaboration as well as the best in new technology.
+IBC is the place where vendors and users come together to develop innovative technological solutions to meet real creative and commercial challenges.
+The IBC Awards celebrate that spirit of collaboration as well as the best in new technology.

 IBC Innovation Awards